Definition of

 Computing

 The word syntax comes from the Latin term syntaxis , which in turn derives from a Greek word that translates into Spanish as "coordinate."
-It is the branch of grammar that offers guidelines created to know how to join and relate words in order to create sentences and express concepts in a coherent way .
+This is the branch of grammar that offers guidelines created to know how to join and relate words in order to make sentences and express concepts in a coherent way .
 In computing , syntax is understood as the group of rules that mark the correct sequences of the elements of a programming language .

 Books

-The smallest ways in which a larger structure can be analyzed are its syntactic constituents , a word or sequence of terms that works together as a unit integrated into the hierarchical structure of the sentence.
+The smallest ways in which a larger structure can be analyzed are its syntactic constituents , a word or sequence of terms that functions together as a unit integrated into the hierarchical structure of the sentence.